Mindmap Learning Programme (MLP)

 - Employment: As the scheme improves the affordability of healthcare, around 50 crore population will have demand for insurance.
 This will serve as an opportunity for insurance companies to expand even in tier 2 and 3 cities and will create additional employment and revenue.

 - Education & Entrepreneurship: With the reduction in out of pocket expenditure for healthcare needs, beneficiaries can invest their hard earned money in the education of their children or in entrepreneurship activities which will further create employment opportunities in India.

 - Corporate Social Responsibility (CSR): Government expects contribution from the private sector through CSR and philanthropic institutions.
 Hence it serves as an opportunity for companies which are mandated to spend at least 2% of the average net profit on CSR activities under the companies act, 2013.

 - Reforms in the healthcare sector: NHPS will induce long-pending reforms in the healthcare industry such as standardisation of treatment protocols and care, categorisation, rationalisation of cost and creation of separate healthcare inflation index.
 It can be used to increase transparency by providing data on quality of care from different hospitals or clinics in India.

 - Healthcare research: NHPS will have access to health data of 50 crore people.
 This data can be used effectively for research or understanding which treatments work better in the real world rather than just through clinical trials.
 It can be used to generate personalized and precision medicine for treatment based on individual genetic or other characteristics.

-- NHPS is seen as visionary, populist, ineffective solution for universal healthcare, pro-private, scaled-up version of old schemes, pre-election move etc.
+- NHPS is seen as a visionary, populist, ineffective solution for universal healthcare, a pro-private, scaled-up version of old schemes, pre-election move, etc.